Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 nature of electrons and is consistent with previous argument that the Pauli exclusion "forces" electrons to be localised in the interstitial region.

-It is also worth noting that people have found that ELF is a good quantitiy to identify electrides.
-ELF fits perfectly to the multicentre bonding theory as it probes the Fermi-hole of the system, i.e., tries to find an orbital that occupies a certain region of space that is not simultaniously occupied by other orbtials (for more details, see this post).
-ELF is widely used to identify covalent bonds, which in this case would be multicentred bonding orbitals.
+It is also worth noting that people have found electron localisation function (ELF) to be a useful tool to identify electrides.
+ELF fits perfectly to the multicentre bonding theory because it probes the Fermi-hole of the system, i.e., tries to find an orbital that occupies a certain region of space that is not simultaniously occupied by other orbtials (for more details, see [this post](../../../2022/01/17/ELF.html)).
+ELF is widely used to identify covalent bonds, which in the case of electrides, would be multicentred bonds.

-As another consequence of this multicnetred definition, we now see why almost all electride consists of cages that are made with group-I and II species -- they possess highly dispersive s-orbitals that can form these interstitial states more easily, especially under pressure (e.g., high-pressure electride).
+As another consequence of the multicnetred bonding theory, we now see why almost all electride consists of cages that are made with group-I and II species -- they possess highly dispersive s-orbitals that can form these interstitial states more easily, especially under pressure (e.g., high-pressure electride).